 A person commits the offense of capital murder if he intentionally commits murder, as hereinbefore defined, in the course of committing or attempting to commit the offense of robbery.
-Robbery is a felony.
+Robbery is a felony offense.

-A person commits the offense of robbery if, in the course of committing theft, as that term is hereinafter defined, and with intent to obtain or maintain control of property of another, he:
+A person commits the offense of robbery if, in the course of committing theft, and with intent to obtain or maintain control of property of another he intentionally or knowingly causes bodily injury to another.